SKEC 261 / EU Regulation

 SAS is Scandinavia's flag carrier with a cooperative approach to EC261 claims — but winter weather defences require scrutiny.

 SAS Scandinavian Airlines is the flag carrier of Sweden, Norway, and Denmark, operating from hubs in Copenhagen (CPH), Stockholm (ARN), and Oslo (OSL).
-As a Star Alliance member, SAS serves 100+ destinations with a focus on European and transatlantic routes.
+As a Star Alliance member, SAS serves destinations across its network with a focus on European and transatlantic routes.
 SAS generally cooperates on valid EC261 claims, though their winter weather rejection defences require careful scrutiny.

 Swedish Transport Agency / UK CAA (UK-departing flights)